Blog | 11-minute Read

 For more information, take a look at this resource from Microsoft.
 It’s packed with helpful information to help your app migration project.

 As always, if you need any assistance or advice on planning your app migration strategy, come and talk to us.
-We have a range of fixed-price proposals dedicated to migrating applications to Azure AD that could be a great fit for you.
+We have a range of fixed-price proposals dedicated to migrating applications to Entra ID that could be a great fit for you.

 Marcus Idle is Kocho’s Head of External Identity.
 Marcus is passionate about bringing cloud and external identity to life to solve business problems for our clients.